taufik-nurrohman/text-editor/README.md

 ### main

- - [ ] Moved extensions to external repositories.
+ - Moved extensions to external repositories.
+ - Removed regular expression features in `editor.peel()` and `editor.pull()` method for consistency.

 ### 3.2.6